2024

 To make and grow your office book club:

-• Designate a day and a room to the book club every week where team members gather and read, discuss, and share books.
+• Designate a day and a room for the book club every week, where team members gather to read, discuss, and share books.

 • Give an appropriate name to the book club.